Published February 28, 2018

-6 essential PR trends to watch in 2018 - the experts' view
+6 essential PR trends to watch - the experts' view

 But what trends do PR professionals need to track in 2018?
 We’ve asked some of the biggest names in PR, to tell us what they think will be important this year and beyond.